tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/LessonPlan.md

 * [ArcadeTokenERC20.sol](Activities/05-Stu_ERC20/Unsolved/ArcadeTokenERC20.sol)

-Ensure that students are properly passing parameters to the `ERC20Detailed` constructor and that they are properly using the `onlyOwner` modifier.
+Ensure that students are properly passing parameters to the `ERC20Detailed` constructor and properly using the `onlyOwner` modifier.

 ### 12. Instructor Do: ERC20 Review (10 min)